 Cooling effect of parks: a comparison of section views of scenarios with woods (top), without woods (middle), and with buildings replacing woods (bottom).
 Source: Chen Yu, Wong Nyuk Hien, Thermal benefits of city parks, Energy and Buildings 38

-District cooling systems can achieve over 85% reduction in air conditioning and primary energy
+District cooling systems achieve up to over 70% reduction in air conditioning and primary energy

 Technology applied:

 - Heat pump used for space heating and cooling. - Heat storage in bedrock with water circulating in boreholes

 Performance: